warmist/scripts/docs/agitation-rebalance.rst

 zero).

-For the caverns, we don't want to adjust the irritation counters directly since we don't want to affect the chance of being attacked by (the much more interesting) forgotten beasts.
+For the caverns, we don't want to adjust the irritation counters directly since that would negatively affect the chances of being attacked by (the much more interesting) forgotten beasts.
 Instead, when a cavern invasion begins, we record the current irritation counter value.
 Any further attacks will be prevented until the counter increments past a higher threshold.
 That threshold is equal to the saved irritation counter value plus the average of the values for ``Wilderness irritation minimum`` and ``Wilderness sensitivity``.
-This makes cavern invasions behave similarly to surface agitation, but the intensity of forgotten beast attacks can be controlled independently from this mod.
+This makes cavern invasions behave similarly to surface agitation, but the intensity of forgotten beast attacks can still be controlled independently from this mod.

-Finally, if you have walled yourself off from the danger in the caverns, yet continue to irritate nature down there, this mod will ensure that the number of active cavern invaders across all cavern levels never exeeds the value set for ``Cavern dweller maximum attackers``.
+Finally, if you have walled yourself off from the danger in the caverns, yet you continue to irritate nature down there, this mod will ensure that the number of active cavern invaders across all cavern levels never exeeds the value set for ``Cavern dweller maximum attackers``.
 This prevents excessive FPS loss during